06.07.2021 – Updates to cost-sharing and authorization policies, effective for dates of service on or after Aug. 7, 2021.

 - Rehab and other post-acute admissions: Harvard Pilgrim reinstated concurrent review on SNF, LTAC, inpatient rehab, and home care facilities as of June 30, 2020 in all other markets.

-Standard prior authorization for hospice services delivered in outpatient and post-acute care facilities were reinstated for dates of service on or after April 1, 2021 for all lines of business with the exception of Massachusetts members with a COVID-19 diagnosis.
+Standard prior authorization requirement for hospice services delivered in outpatient and post-acute care facilities were reinstated for dates of service on or after April 1, 2021 for all lines of business with the exception of Massachusetts members .
+Effective for dates of service on or after Aug.
+7, 2021, prior authorization requirements will apply for Massachusetts members.

 For Medicare Advantage, please be aware that CMS has extended the suspension of the sequestration payment reduction through Dec.
 31, 2021.
 Consistent with this CMS requirement, Harvard Pilgrim Health Care has suspended the reimbursement reductions for Medicare Advantage hospital rates and professional rates for acute care hospitals, clinicians, physicians and PCPs, and is processing claims accordingly.